 You may be able to exclude gain from the sale of a home that you have used for business or to produce rental income.
 However, you must meet the ownership and use tests.
 See Publication 523 for more information.

 Do not report the 2014 sale of your main home on your tax return unless:

 You have a gain and you do not qualify to exclude all of it,

-If you have any taxable gain on the sale of your main home that cannot be excluded, report the entire gain on Schedule D (Form 1040).
+Report the sale on Part I or Part II of Form 8949 as a short-term or long-term transaction, depending on how long you owned the home.
 If you used your home for business or to produce rental income, you may have to use Form 4797, Sales of Business Property, to report the sale of the business or rental part.
 See Publication 523 for more information.